AllByteNoBark/AllByteNoBark.github.io/README.md

 # Visual Novel Engine

-Visual Novel Engine is a mainly JavaScript app that provides the necessary functions for anyone to easily create their own visual novel game.
+The Visual Novel Engine is a JavaScript-based framework/library crafted with HTML and CSS, designed to empower users to effortlessly craft their own visual novel games.
+Its intuitive design makes it an ideal choice for all developers looking to delve into the world of interactive storytelling.
-The project is far from finished but it already provides the functions needed to create a simple visual novel with simple features.
+While still a work in progress, it offers essential functionalities for creating simple visual novels with basic features.

 ## Getting Started